francocamila/francocamila/README.md

 ## 🌠 About Me

-- 🧠 I’m an intern at Rede Globo, researcher at IBTI and graduating in Electronics Engineering ⚡
+- 🧠 I’m an intern at Rede Globo, researcher at IBTI and undergraduating in Electronics Engineering ⚡
 - 👯 I like to colaborate in diverse communities